rscholz98/text2voice/readme.md

 ## Running the Application

-1. Start the backend by running:
+7. Start the backend by running:

    ```bash
    cd backend
    python run.py
    ```

-2. Start the frontend by running:
+8. Start the frontend by running:

    ```bash
    cd frontend
    npm run dev
    ```

-3. Open your browser and navigate to `http://127.0.0.1:5173` to use the application.
+9. Open your browser and navigate to `http://127.0.0.1:5173` to use the application.
+The backend will be available at `http://127.0.0.1:8000`.

 ---